harryho/blog-hugo/content/code/c-program-sort.md

 7
 2

-sorted by stooge
+sorted by stooge sort
-sort
 1
 2
 3
 5
 6
 7
 8

-$ a.out
+$ a
-Enter the values you want to
+Enter the values you want to sort using STOOGE SORT !!! :
-sort
- using STOOGE SORT
-!!!
-:

 7
 6